 - Peel or acid wash your veggies and fruit to remove any pesticide residue on organic and especially non-organic foods.
 Acid Wash: use 1 part vinegar to 3 parts water to wash your veggies and fruit.

 - Any of the following foods if not labeled organic or non-GMO are most likely genetically modified: corn, soy, canola, cottonseed oil, alfalfa, squash, bell peppers, and Hawaiian papayas.

-- Purchase organic nuts, grains and beans as pesticides have been shown to be detectible.
+- Purchase organic nuts, grains, and beans as pesticides have been shown to be detectable.

 - Consume organic green foods like broccoli, spinach, and kale on a regular basis as the chlorella helps the body to eliminate toxins.